MiraDRY Pre + Post Care Instructions

 - If you forget to shave, we will trim the area for you.

-- Easily cleaned top with loose structure
+- Wear something easily cleaned top with a loose structure

 - After the procedure, be advised that you will have swelling and redness in the treated area for a few days